KennyOgun/customer_behavioural_segmentation_using_unsupervised_learning/README.md

 1. **Cluster 0(Low Recency, Moderate Frequency & Monetary Value): Average Customers**

-   Customers in this cluster recently made purchases and they forms the majority (68.98%), but their buying frequency and monetary contributions are average or slightly below average.
+   Customers in this cluster(forms the majority (68.98%)) recently made purchases, but their buying frequency and monetary contributions are average or slightly below average.

    Recommendation Strategies: